-3. The transferee may select the method, manner, time, place and other aspects of the sale, including whether to sell receivables individually, in groups or altogether.
+2. The transferee may select the method, manner, time, place and other aspects of the sale, including whether to sell receivables individually, in groups or altogether.

-4. The transferee must give notice of its intention to:
+3. The transferee must give notice of its intention to sell the receivable to: